TheFishNextDoor/Tasks/README.md

 ### DAMAGE_ENTITY
 - **Description:** Triggered when a player damages an entity.
 - **Associated Data:**
-    - Player: The player who caused the damage
     - Location: The location of the entity
     - Entity: The entity damaged
     - Item: The item in the players hand